-As time moves on, a certain amount of vehicles that your parts and accessories were mapped to become removed from the vehicle tables.
+As time moves on, a certain amount of vehicles that your parts and accessories were mapped to are removed from the vehicle tables.
 Many are replaced with new vehicle configurations.
-There are 2 scenarios that result from this:
+There are two scenarios that result from this:

 - Any parts and accessories that were tied to these records become Invalid.
 That means that your parts can not be looked up by those records in these marketplaces any more.

 - You are not mapped to the new vehicle records that are often added to replace the old ones.
 These represent "Holes" in your data.